2020 Ghanaian general election: Parliament

 There has been a long delay in declaring the final result in the parliamentary election.
 On 14 December, a week after voting was completed, the Electoral Commission announced that it was working on finalising the results for Sene West constituency.

 Seats won by region

 Petition

-On 30 December 2020, the National Democratic Congress filed a petition at the Supreme Court challenging the results.
+On 30 December 2020 the NDC filed a petition at the Supreme Court challenging the results.
 On 4 March 2021 the Supreme Court unanimously dismissed the petition, stated that it lacked merit.